ThatXliner/Hologram/README.md

   <img src="site/assets/autocull.webp" alt="Hologram AutoCull showing similar-image clusters, recommendations, confidence, and score details" width="100%" />
 </p>

-AutoCull is a second opinion, not an automatic delete button.

-It groups bursts and visually similar frames, produces **SELECT / MAYBE / REJECT / NEEDS_REVIEW** recommendations, and exposes the signals behind each result.
+AutoCull groups bursts and visually similar frames, produces **SELECT / MAYBE / REJECT / NEEDS_REVIEW** recommendations, and exposes the signals behind each result.
 Local DINOv2 embeddings are combined with perceptual and technical features, then adjusted by an on-device preference model trained from your picks, ratings, and burst winners.

 - Review one cluster at a time or rank the entire shoot worst-first
 - Inspect technical, personal, final, and confidence scores independently